Wedbush Reaffirms Outperform Rating for East West Bancorp (NASDAQ:EWBC)

 East West Bancorp Stock Performance

-East West Bancorp (NASDAQ:EWBC – Get Free Report) last posted its quarterly earnings results on Tuesday, January 23rd.
-The financial services provider reported $2.02 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.89 by $0.13.
-The company had revenue of $654.70 million for the quarter, compared to analyst estimates of $641.91 million.
-East West Bancorp had a return on equity of 18.83% and a net margin of 29.11%.
-East West Bancorp’s revenue for the quarter was down 2.3% compared to the same quarter last year.
-During the same quarter last year, the company earned $2.37 EPS.
-As a group, sell-side analysts predict that East West Bancorp will post 7.9 earnings per share for the current year.
+East West Bancorp (NASDAQ:EWBC – Get Free Report) last posted its earnings results on Tuesday, January 23rd.
+The financial services provider reported $2.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.89 by $0.13.
+East West Bancorp had a net margin of 29.11% and a return on equity of 18.83%.
+The business had revenue of $654.70 million for the quarter, compared to analysts’ expectations of $641.91 million.
+During the same period in the prior year, the company posted $2.37 EPS.
+The business’s revenue for the quarter was down 2.3% compared to the same quarter last year.
+On average, sell-side analysts anticipate that East West Bancorp will post 7.9 earnings per share for the current year.

 East West Bancorp Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, February 15th.
-Stockholders of record on Friday, February 2nd will be issued a dividend of $0.55 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, February 15th.
+Investors of record on Friday, February 2nd will be issued a dividend of $0.55 per share.
 The ex-dividend date of this dividend is Thursday, February 1st.
+This represents a $2.20 annualized dividend and a dividend yield of 2.96%.
 This is a positive change from East West Bancorp’s previous quarterly dividend of $0.48.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.96%.
-East West Bancorp’s payout ratio is 23.47%.
+East West Bancorp’s dividend payout ratio (DPR) is currently 26.89%.

-In other news, Director Jack C. Liu sold 1,000 shares of East West Bancorp stock in a transaction that occurred on Wednesday, December 13th.
-The stock was sold at an average price of $68.90, for a total value of $68,900.00.
-Following the sale, the director now directly owns 18,739 shares of the company’s stock, valued at $1,291,117.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, Director Jack C. Liu sold 1,000 shares of the company’s stock in a transaction on Wednesday, December 13th.
+In related news, Director Jack C. Liu sold 1,000 shares of the stock in a transaction on Wednesday, December 13th.
+The shares were sold at an average price of $68.90, for a total transaction of $68,900.00.
+Following the transaction, the director now owns 18,739 shares of the company’s stock, valued at approximately $1,291,117.10.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other East West Bancorp news, Director Molly Campbell sold 4,500 shares of the firm’s stock in a transaction on Wednesday, November 29th.
+The shares were sold at an average price of $62.16, for a total value of $279,720.00.
+Following the sale, the director now owns 11,946 shares of the company’s stock, valued at approximately $742,563.36.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, Director Jack C. Liu sold 1,000 shares of the firm’s stock in a transaction on Wednesday, December 13th.
 The stock was sold at an average price of $68.90, for a total transaction of $68,900.00.
-Following the transaction, the director now owns 18,739 shares of the company’s stock, valued at $1,291,117.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Molly Campbell sold 4,500 shares of the firm’s stock in a transaction on Wednesday, November 29th.
-The stock was sold at an average price of $62.16, for a total value of $279,720.00.
-Following the sale, the director now owns 11,946 shares in the company, valued at approximately $742,563.36.
+Following the completion of the sale, the director now directly owns 18,739 shares in the company, valued at approximately $1,291,117.10.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 17,500 shares of company stock worth $1,108,100.
-Company insiders own 0.91% of the company’s stock.
+In the last 90 days, insiders have sold 17,500 shares of company stock valued at $1,108,100.
+Insiders own 0.91% of the company’s stock.

 East West Bancorp, Inc operates as the bank holding company for East West Bank that provides a range of personal and commercial banking services to businesses and individuals.
 The company operates through three segments: Consumer and Business Banking, Commercial Banking, and Other.
 It accepts various deposit products, such as personal and business checking and savings accounts, money market, and time deposits.